 Barcelona is an open, cosmopolitan city, which welcomes millions of visitors from all over the globe and attracts everyone to dream of becoming a part of its lifestyle.
 Many people from all around the world consider the opportunity to live in Barcelona itself a strong motivation, without thinking much about financial rewards.

 Barcelona offers its residents the chance of living a touristic life throughout the year with its ubiquitous attractions, outstanding Mediterranean weather, beautiful beaches and unique architecture.

-The lifestyle in Barcelona consists of a healthy work/life balance, where people place a lot of importance on maintaining this equilibrium.
-Normal jobs usually start at 9 or 10 in the morning and a normal dinner time would be around 10pm.
-Some shops close for an hour or two between 1 to 3 in the afternoon, for the famous Spanish “Siesta” rest time.
-With many cultural events, exciting nightlife, delicious and various cuisines and numerous shopping options, you will never run out of possibilities to enjoy your time in Barcelona.
+The lifestyle in Barcelona consists of a healthy balance between work and private life, where people give a lot of importance to maintain this balance.
+Work usually starts at 9 or 10 a.m. and has a lunch break of between 1 and 3 hours depending on the sector, which some take advantage of for the famous Spanish “siesta”.
+Spaniards usually have dinner at 9-9.30 in the evening.
+With many cultural events, an exciting nightlife, delicious and varied cuisines and lots of shopping options, you will never run out of possibilities to enjoy your time in Barcelona.

 Beaches & Mountains